jeremynoesen/homebridge-dyson-bp01/README.md

 After any of these, restart Homebridge.

 ## Configuration
-To add the device to Homebridge, add the following to your accessories in the Homebridge config:
+It is recommended that you use the Homebridge config UI to configure this plugin!
+If you choose to not do this, to add the device to Homebridge, add the following to your accessories in the Homebridge config:
 ```json
 {
   "accessory": "DysonBP01",